thomasperi/mojl/docs/index.md

 The CSS and JavaScript code you write is essentially the same code that gets deployed.
 In a development build, the source files are loaded individually.
 On production they're concatenated into a single file.
 Optionally (and recommendedly) you can minify the resulting JS and CSS files.

-You can also use Mojl as a static site generator or use it to build templates for the SSG or backend framework of your choice.
+You can use Mojl as a static site generator directly, or use it to build templates for the SSG or backend framework of your choice.

 ## Modules